feather-game-engine/feather/README.md

 - More advanced input (key release and key press functions, as well as support for more keys)
 - Higher quality documentation & documentation translations
 - Different sizes of text and custom font loading
-- More advanced debugging inside the engine, such as returning an error when a sound is not found (similar to what is done for images currently)
+- More advanced debugging inside the engine, such as returning an error when a sound is not found (similar to what is done for images currently).
+A debug mode (with a gui!) is currently being worked on.
 - Finished documentation
 - A simple physics system
 - Entity instancing/cloning (similar to Instantiate() in Unity3D)